rauhaanrizvi/Vite-Vue/README.md

 2. Access the application at the `/dist/` folder.

-# Static & Processed Asset Handling
+# Handling Static & Processed Assets

 1. Use the `/src/assets/images/` folder for images that you want to be processed.
 Then in your HTML tags, use `@/assets/images/` to request your images, for example: